-The 2022 STIP award for Mr. Weston reflected Mr. Weston's role as Chairman and President during the year and included an individual performance component weighted at 25% of his overall Loblaw STIP target.
-In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Weston's performance in achieving the Corporation's strategic objectives and his role in the overall achievement of the Corporation's 2022 business plan.
-The Governance Committee also considered qualitative factors, such as Mr. Weston's leadership role in driving culture and engagement, management succession planning, and advancing the Corporation's ESG initiatives.
-Based on these criteria, the Governance Committee awarded Mr. Weston an individual performance component of \$760,386, representing 120% of target.
+The 2023 STIP award for Mr. Bank reflected Mr. Bank's role as President and Chief Executive Officer during the year from his appointment on November 1, 2023 and included an individual performance component weighted at 25% of his overall Loblaw STIP target.
+In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Bank's performance in achieving the Corporation's strategic objectives and his role in the overall achievement of the Corporation's 2023 business plan.
+The Governance Committee also considered qualitative factors, such as Mr. Bank's leadership role in helping to finalize the Corporation's 2024 business plan and his successful transition as President and Chief Executive Officer.
+Based on these criteria, the Governance Committee awarded Mr. Bank an individual performance component of \$267,841, representing 125% of target.